cpit251/cpit251.github.io/content/notes/working-with-frameworks-in-java-spring-framework.md

 ## Building a REST API for a ToDo app

-We're going to build a simple ToDo list API using Spring boot, which is an extension of the Spring framework..
-The API will have the following four endpoints:
+We're going to build a simple ToDo list API using Spring boot, which is an extension of the Spring framework.
+The API will have three endpoints:

 - HTTP GET method that returns a todo item by its Id.
   ```